Alaska Permanent Fund: History

 The Alaska Permanent Fund Corporation manages the assets of both the Permanent Fund and other state investments, but spending Fund income is up to the Legislature.
 The corporation is to manage for maximum prudent return, and not—as some Alaskans at first wanted—as a development bank for in-state projects.
 The Fund grew from an initial investment of $734,000 in 1977 to approximately $53.7 billion as of July 9, 2015.
 Some growth was due to good management, some to inflationary re-investment, and some via legislative decisions to deposit extra income during boom years.
 Each year, the fund's realized earnings are split between inflation-proofing, operating expenses, and the annual Permanent Fund Dividend.

 The fund is a member of the International Forum of Sovereign Wealth Funds and has therefore signed up to the Santiago Principles on best practice in managing sovereign wealth funds.
 The Fund's current chief investment officer is Marcus Frampton.

+In July 2015, execute director Michael J. Burns died having led the corporation since 2004.

 Alaska Permanent Fund Corporation

-The Alaska Permanent Fund Corporation is a government instrumentality of the State of Alaska created to manage and invest the assets of the Alaska Permanent Fund and other funds designated by law.
+The Alaska Permanent Fund Corporation is a government instrument of the State of Alaska created to manage and invest the assets of the Alaska Permanent Fund and other funds designated by law.